-Spore germination of B. cereus (s.l.) and C. perfringens in food at high holding temperatures
+Spore germination of B. cereus (s.l.) and C. perfringens in foods at high holding temperatures

 Various factors influence the germination of spores, the growth of vegetative cells and the heat resistance of B. cereus (s.l.) and C. perfringens in food.
 These include, on the one hand, the properties of the bacterial strain.
 On the other hand, germination of spores is influenced by the conditions in the food, such as water activity (a_w), salinity, pH, oxygen content, available nutrients and the temperatures that prevail during preparation and subsequent storage (Doyle, 2002; Wells-Bennik et al., 2016).
 The heat resistance of the spores differs greatly between different strains (van Asselt and Zwietering, 2006).
 Depending on the temperature and the duration of heat treatment of the food, existing spores can be inactivated, damaged or activated.
 Damage to spores can delay germination.
-In contrast, the activation of spores, for example by heat treatment at 70 °C to 80 °C for 10 min, accelerates spore germination (Laurent et al., 1999; Samapundo et al., 2014; Doyle, 2002; Tegiffel et al., 1995; Warda et al., 2015).
+In contrast, the activation of spores, for example by heat treatment at 70 °C to 80 °C for 10 min, accelerates spore germination (Laurent et al., 1999; Samapundo et al., 2014; Doyle, 2002).
+Under suitable conditions, spores can germinate in less than 30 minutes (Doyle, 2002; Tegiffel et al., 1995; Warda et al., 2015).

-In general, temperatures at which vegetative cells can multiply also allow the spores to germinate.
+In general, temperatures at which vegetative cells can multiply (see 4.4) also allow the spores to germinate.
 However, spores can also germinate at temperatures above the upper temperature limit for growth.
 For B. cereus spores, Knaysi (1964) describes a maximum temperature of 59 °C for the start of germination but without subsequent growth of the cells in the medium.
-A study by Ellerbroek (2008) reported spore germination in rice at 60 °C. In inactivation experiments, Wei et al. (2009) showed for B. cereus that if moderate pressure is used as a germination promoter, spore germination can still take place at 65 °C.

-For C. perfringens, Akhtar et al. (2009) reported spore germination up to 65 °C in the presence of germ-promoting nutrients.
+A study by Ellerbroek (2008) reported spore germination in rice at 60 °C. In inactivation experiments, Wei et al. (2009) showed for B. cereus that if moderate pressure is used as a germination promoter, spore germination can still take place at 65 °C. For C. perfringens, Akhtar et al. (2009) reported spore germination up to 65 °C in the presence of germ-promoting nutrients.

-Growth of vegetative cells of B. cereus (s.l.) and C. perfringens in food at high holding temperatures
+Growth of vegetative cells of B. cereus (s.l.) and C. perfringens in foods at high holding temperatures